-Author(s): Dr Anes Yang, Unaccredited Dermatology Registrar, The Skin Hospital, Darlinghurst, Sydney, New South Wales, Australia; Dr Monisha Gupta, Senior Staff Specialist, Department of Dermatology, Liverpool Hospital, Senior Lecturer, University of New South Wales, Sydney, New South Wales, Australia.
-DermNet NZ Medical Editor: Dr Delwyn Dyall-Smith, Dermatologist, Wagga Wagga, NSW, Australia.
-DermNet New Zealand Editor in Chief: Adjunct Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Authors: Dr Anes Yang, Clinical Researcher, Department of Dermatology, St George Hospital, University of New South Wales, Sydney, NSW, Australia; Dr Monisha Gupta, Senior Staff Specialist, Department of Dermatology, Liverpool Hospital, Sydney, NSW, Australia.
+DermNet NZ Medical Editor: Dr Delwyn Dyall-Smith, Dermatologist, Wagga Wagga, NSW, Australia; DermNet NZ Editor in Chief: Adjunct Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 September 2018.

 Despite its early successes, the use of chloroquine has mostly been superseded by hydroxychloroquine, a safer hydroxylated analogue, and its availability is now limited.